neutron-org/neutron-docs/docs/relaying/ibc-relayer.md

 [[chains]]
 id = 'neutron-1'
 # Whether or not this is a CCV consumer chain.
 Default: false
-# Only specifiy true for CCV consumer chain (Neutron), but NOT for sovereign chains.
+# Only specify true for CCV consumer chain (Neutron), but NOT for sovereign chains.
 ccv_consumer_chain = true
 rpc_addr = 'http://127.0.0.1:26657'
 grpc_addr = 'http://127.0.0.1:9090'